Emran-goat/vulfract/README.md

 # vulfract

-Two fractals rendered as terminal art, written in Vulpin — a one-letter programming language where `G` prints, `E` assigns, and `?`..`;` branches.
+Two fractals rendered as terminal art, written in Vulpin which is a one letter programming language where `G` prints, `E` assigns, and `?`..`;` branches.

 ```